Both 401(k) and profit sharing plans are employer-sponsored retirement plans.

 How can I start a profit-sharing plan?

-Keep in mind this isn’t a one-year endeavor.
-Profit-sharing plans must be established with the intention of continuing indefinitely.
+Keep in mind that profit sharing isn’t a one-year endeavor.
+Plans must be established with the intention of continuing indefinitely.

-Determine profitability.
-The first step to figuring out what type of 401(k) plan to offer is to make sure you’re profitable, and that you’re confident that you will continue making money for at least the next few years—you don’t want to create and announce a plan one year, only to not be able to make contributions the next year!
+The first step to figuring out what type of 401(k) plan to offer is to make sure you’re profitable, and that you’re confident you’ll continue making money for at least the next few years.
+You don’t want to create and announce a plan one year, only to not be able to contribute the next!

-Create a plan document.
-Once you’re ready to begin the process, be sure to contact legal and financial advisors who have experience creating profit-sharing plans and who can help you navigate the regulatory requirements and fiduciary responsibilities.
-They can help guide you in creating a written plan document outlining the terms and the day-to-day operations of the plan.
-The plan document will need to identify:
+Once you’re ready to begin the process, it’s wise to contact legal and financial advisors who have experience creating profit-sharing plans and who can help you navigate the regulatory requirements and fiduciary responsibilities.
+They can help in creating a written plan document outlining the terms and day-to-day operations of the plan.
+The plan document must identify:

-Choose a trustee.
-An employer will need to arrange a trust for the plan’s assets.
-(A plan’s assets must be held in trust to ensure that assets are used solely to benefit the participants and their beneficiaries.
+Employers need to arrange a trust for the plan’s assets.
+A plan’s assets must be held in a trust to ensure they’re used solely to benefit the participants and their beneficiaries.
 The trust must have at least one trustee to handle contributions, plan investments, and distributions.
-Selecting the right trustee is an important step since they will ensure the profit-sharing plan remains financially secure.
+Selecting the right trustee is important, as they’ll ensure profit-sharing plans are financially secure.

-Contact employees.
-The next step will be to provide plan information to eligible employees.
-You must notify employees who are eligible to participate in the plan about certain benefits, rights, and features.
-A Summary Plan Description (SPD), a plain-language explanation of the plan that helps make this information clear.
+The next step is to provide plan information to eligible employees about the specific benefits, rights, and features of the plan.
+A Summary Plan Description (SPD), is a plain-language explanation of the plan that helps make this information clear.
 Any time there’s a change to the plan, all participants must receive a Summary of Material Modifications that reflects the change in the plan.

 Terminating a profit-sharing plan